Woodbine School Council

 together to create a positive learning environment for our children.
 Through

 the council, we can strengthen communication between home and school.
 We

 discuss and plan for our school’s future.
 We also support special events.

 You can find School

-Council minutes and agendas under the Links section in future.
+Council minutes under the Links section.

 I would like to invite every parent and guardian of a student at Woodbine school to join us, in supporting this amazing school, by attending our monthly School

 Council meetings.
 At these meetings we have the opportunity to hear directly from the school's administration; collaborate with many parents and teachers, each of whom bring exciting ideas to the table; and work together to support our school community benefiting each and every student.

 Our monthly meetings will be held at the school, in person.
 Our first meeting will be held in September when school resumes after summer break.

 Going forward, all other School Council meetings will be held on the (usually) on the 4th Thursday of the month, also at 6 pm.
 Please see the Weekly Update which is sent home to parents each Friday for upcoming meetings.